Other Berries & Fruit

 Ponca Thornless Blackberry

-• Self-fertile / but adding an additional variety will increase of your crop
+• Self-pollinating/ but adding an additional variety will increase of your crop

 • Sweetest, most flavorful blackberry, developed from the Arkansas program